Skip to main content

 Ceviche

-Fresh raw fish marinated in citrus juices (usually lime) and spiced with ají peppers, served with sweet potato, corn, and onions.
-The spicy citrus marinade is called leche de tigre (tiger's milk).
+Raw fish cured in citrus juice, usually lime, and kicked up with ají peppers, then served alongside sweet potato, corn, and onions.
+The tangy, spicy marinade has a name of its own: leche de tigre, or tiger's milk.

 Lomo Saltado